tecoholic/docs-oxd/sources/oxdserver/index.md

 }
 ```

-Or otherwise if library does not provide parsing call it like this:
+Or otherwise if library does not provide parsing, call oxd server in following way:

 Request: